Change the search path in the Xcode project with the configuration settings file

 #include "SearchPath-release.xcconfig"

-Open the build settings in Xcode, you can see the search path for debug and release are actually set as expected.
+Open the build settings in Xcode, and you’ll see that the search paths for debug and release are set as expected.

 Search Path